XplnHUB/CMX/docs/architecture.md

 ## Extensibility

-CMX is designed to be extensible.
+Newgate is designed to be extensible.
 - **Custom Parsers**: Can be added by modifying the parser dispatcher (future feature: plugin system).
 - **Custom Middleware**: Standard middleware signature `(req, res, next)` allows easy integration of custom logic.
 - `xml(data)` - Send XML